Ivan-ChenYF/Maze_game-ENGG-1340-GP/ReadMe.md

 ### Game Controls
 - **Movement**: Use arrow keys or specific letters (`w`, `a`, `s`, `d`) to move through the maze.
 - **Pause/Exit**: Use a designated key to pause or exit the game (e.g., `q` to quit).
+- **Bomb**: Use a `b` key to pick up the bomb, then use the arrow keys to select the direction of the wall you want to destroy.

 ### Gameplay Mechanics
 - **Maze Navigation**: The maze is randomly generated, so each playthrough is unique.